 The natural beauty and resources in the area surrounding Edgewater are also known to have inspired the earliest conservation agreements in the United States.
 In 1841 owner of nearby Montgomery Place, Louise Livingston, and her neighbor, Robert Donaldson, entered into an agreement to preserve the scenic landscape around the Sawkill tributary of the Hudson River.
 The promise made by these early preservationists to never develop this land for industrial use reflects a wider American sentiment in the early 19th century that viewed nature as an aesthetic resource to be protected.

 What’s Going on at Edgewater

-Not to be missed!
-Join us on Sunday, September 17, 2017 for the start of a three concert series, The Classical Ideal: Music & Architecture in Harmony.
-This program starts at Edgewater in New York, heads to Ayr Mount in Hillsborough, North Carolina, then culminates at Millford in Pinewood, South Carolina.
-Click here for details and to reserve your tickets today!
+Videos and photos from the concert at Edgewater on Sunday, September 17, 2017 will be posted soon.
+The three concert series, The Classical Ideal: Music & Architecture in Harmony started at Edgewater in New York, went to Ayr Mount in Hillsborough, North Carolina, then culminated at Millford in Pinewood, South Carolina.
+Please check back soon!